 I recently got very excited about a new gadget which sounded really good for travel, hiking and therefore the camino: The Scrubba.
 It has a ‘flexible washboard’ with little nobules on the inside, and a small valve to let the air out before agitating the laundry in the bag … but essentially it’s a drybag with a clear window so you can see your laundry being done.
 A bit like staring at the washing machine, only not for long, as this should take a few minutes to get a ‘machine grade’ wash.
 Nice!

-Last time I was on the Camino I met L on Day 2, and we stuck together all the way to Santiago.
-She was good enough to offer do the hand washing or daily rinsing out for me, and in return I paid for the washing machine when we came across one.
-I got really excited thinking that something like this Scrubba (though expensive) could be a good thing for me not only on the camino but also when travelling in general: A designated bag to keep laundry in, separate from the clean clothes, and then wash and rinse the clothes in without worrying about my hands or paying for a service.
+So I got really excited thinking that something like this Scrubba (though expensive) could be a good thing for me not only on the camino but also when travelling in general: A designated bag to keep laundry in, separate from the clean clothes, and then wash and rinse the clothes in without worrying about cold raisin hands or paying for a service.
 The question was: Would the Scrubba get rid of Galician mud at the bottom of trousers?
 Or red wine stains?

 How, in short, does washing your clothes in a bag work?

-I put my trousers and some water in there and a little – very little – detergent, and squeezed out as much air as I could before I rolled the bag up and clipped it shut.
-It felt like a slightly odd luke warm dough … so I kneaded it for a minute or two, poured the water out and squeezed out as much as I could by rolling the bag up from the bottom, then refilled with more water leaving much more air in, clipped it to, grabbed the built-in handle at one end and the clipped handle on the other and just shook it back and forth a bit.
+I put my trousers and some water in there and a little – very little – detergent (shampoo, shower gel or a rub of Lagarto cold water laundry soap from the local tienda will do), and squeezed out as much air as I could before I rolled the bag up and clipped it shut.
+It felt like a slightly odd luke warm dough … so I kneaded it for a minute or two, poured the water out and squeezed out as much as I could by rolling the bag up from the bottom, then refilled with more water leaving much more air in, clipped it shut, grabbed the built-in handle at one end and the clipped handle on the other and just shook it back and forth a bit.
 Then emptied water and squeezed out as much as I could by rolling the bag up tight from the bottom.
 Hey presto, laundry done!

 Then it was easy to clip the handle to carry the wet trousers outside – no drips! – before taking them out and pegging them to the line.
 I didn’t wring them further, that was part of the experiment.
 My hands only touched the wet trousers to hang them out, and even though they were still pretty wet there is a limit to how much more water I could have got out by wringing.
 Wrapping in towel and stamping on it will probably work just as well – or better.